 Bluebells Dairy, Derby

 Derby’s much loved ice cream farm!
 Award winning ice cream made freshly on the dairy from the very best ingredients.
 Creamy, luxury artisan ice cream, made in the same way as Italian gelato, but with a British twist.
-Today there are twenty five different flavours, plus seasonal specials.
+Today there are twenty six different flavours, plus seasonal specials.

 As well as ice cream cones and tubs, the tea rooms at Bluebells also sells ice cream sundaes and luxury milkshakes.
 You can go to the café even if you’re not visiting the farm itself.
 Outside and inside seating is available and there is no need to pre-book the café.
+Read more about visiting Bluebells Dairy Farm.

 The Little Shed, Ashbourne